 What is planaria?

-Planaria is a pest in the aquarium.
-Planaria is a type of white worm in your tank with a slimy skin.
-It can grow up to 15 mm long and reproduces by laying eggs.
-These eggs are very tough and also resistant to most medications, frost, drought, and high temperatures.
+Planaria are aquarium pests.
+They are a type of flatworm with a slimy skin that can grow up to 15 mm in length and reproduce by laying eggs.
+These eggs are very tough and resistant to most medications, frost, drought, and high temperatures.
 This allows the eggs to survive in the natural environment under extreme conditions and hatch when circumstances are right.

 The planaria worm is characterized by its distinct triangular head with visible eyes.
-Planaria moves across the glass or the substrate and prefers to do this when the aquarium lights are off.
-During the day, it often hides in the substrate.
+Planaria move across the glass or substrate and prefer to do so when the aquarium lights are off.
+During the day, they often hide in the substrate.

 How did planaria get into my aquarium?